Matariki Network of Universities

 Queen's participation in the MNU builds on the university's longstanding partnerships and agreements with Uppsala University (1993), the University of Western Australia (1994), and the University of Otago (2002), and more recent collaborations with Durham University (2011) and Tübingen University (2012).

 Queen’s undergraduate and graduate students may study on the campuses of five MNU partner institutions, and students of these institutions may study at Queen’s, due to bilateral exchange agreements that exist with Tübingen, Uppsala and Durham universities, and the Universities of Western Australia and Otago.
 Please see your Faculty International Office for details.

 Indigenous Student Mobility Program at Otago: June 27 – July 8, 2016, in Otago

 Many Queen’s faculty members have visited MNU institutions, and many reciprocal visits have taken place.
 Please visit: International Visitors Program of the Principal’s Development Fund, for program details and information about previously funded visits.

-- Lecture: Dr. Rachel Spronken-Smith - "The PhD – is it out of alignment?”
+- Lecture by Rachel Spronken-Smith - "The PhD – is it out of alignment?”

 Queen’s-hosted Matariki Research Workshops